 Level 2 begins to apply the basic strokes we have learnt here to some regular movement exercises.
 Up to this point you haven’t had to move your feet very much but that is all about to change!
 I’ve got six hand selected regular movement exercises for you to try out in Level 2 that will cover all of the basic movement patterns you will need to learn.
 It’s also a great chance to really drill in the correct technique for the basic shots.

 So, get over there now and start level 2 today!

-And of course make sure you head over to my How to Play Table Tennis page for all the other technical training you’ll need to develop from a beginner to a pro.Join over 1,500 readers.
-Get a free weekly update via email here.
+And of course make sure you head over to my How to Play Table Tennis page for all the other technical training you’ll need to develop from a beginner to a pro.Join over 1,500 members and become a part of the ETT Academy here.